goldsborough/bloom-cpp/README.md

 ```

 Instead of passing the number of hash functions explicitly, you can also use one of
-`Bloom::Options`' factory methods to compute the optimal number given either an expected false
+`Bloom::Options` factory methods to compute the optimal number given either an expected false
 positive rate, or expected number of inserted values:

 ```cpp